 In a bowl mix the eggs, milk, brown sugar and cinnamon.

 Pour the liquid mixture over the bread.
 It should be enough to cover the loaf halfway.

 Turn the slow cooker on low for four to six hours.

 (You’ll use the powdered sugar as a dusting when serving the French toast.)

-While the French toast was still a bit mushy when we ate it, dusted with powdered sugar, my daughters gave it a thumbs up — then went back for seconds.
-They didn’t even use any maple syrup on it.
+While the slow cooker French toast was still a bit mushy when we ate it, dusted with powdered sugar, my daughters gave it a thumbs up, then went back for seconds.
+My family didn’t even use any maple syrup.
 Instead, they said it was like eating a gigantic cinnamon bun with a fork.
-Isn’t that how you’d like your family to feel about their morning meal?
-Yummy, delicious and asking for seconds.

 If you liked this post, you may also like: